Valluri-Agasthya/Valluri-Agasthya/README.md

 - 🎉 I aim to be a **Full Stack Developer**
 - 🆙 I primarily code using **Python**, but I am also comfortable with **Javascript**,**Dart** and basic **Database Management**
 - 📫 How to reach me: You can hit me up on **ItsAgasthya@gmail.com**
-- 🖥 I use both a Mac with OS X and a Windows system to code
+- 🖥 I use both a Mac running OS X and a Windows system to code